-I finally pulled the trigger on a new prime lens; I found myself stuck in low-light situations, so naturally, I wanted to test that.
+I often find myself stuck in low-light situations, so I wanted to test this lens.

-My impression of this beast right now is it’s absolutely incredible.
+My impression of this beast right now is it’s incredible.

-I’m tired of this lens on a video shoot for few days out in Las Vegas clubs.
+I’m tired of this lens on a video shoot in Las Vegas clubs for a few days.

 Let’s talk about some of the specs for you guys that haven’t been doing much research.

-It has a nice, smooth ring, but it’s very tight, which is nice because it’s not going to bang around, change.
+It has a nice, smooth ring but is very tight, which is nice because it won’t bang around or change.

-I’m not going to talk to you guys about the specs of the lens; I want to talk about what this bad boy can do in low light, what it can do for a photo or video.
+I’m not going to talk to you guys about the lens specs; I want to talk about what this bad boy can do in low light, what it can do for a photo or video.

-It’s lightweight; it’s all my gimbal set up; I’m not breaking my back using heavy zoom lenses anymore.
+It’s lightweight, and all my gimbal is set up; I’m no longer breaking my back using heavy zoom lenses.

-When I have low light situations, I know I can rely on this guy, and it’s pretty affordable for the price point with the G Master lens.
+I know I can rely on this guy when I have low-light situations, and it’s pretty affordable for the price point with the G Master lens.